enekocamara/enekocamara/README.md

 ## Languages
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=flat&logo=c&logoColor=white) ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=flat&logo=c%2B%2B&logoColor=white) ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=flat&logo=rust&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)

-My main languages are Rust and C++/C. I'm learning to be proficient in Rust, and using python as a support language.
-My first language was C, which taught me the fundamentals of CS.
+My main languages are Rust and C++/C. My first language was C (with makefiles and vim), which taught me the fundamentals of CS.
 Since then i moved on to C++, Rust and python.
 I use the last version of C++ I can for my projects.
+I use vscode, visual studio 2022 community or neovim(if working with unix system).

 ### C && C++
-My main projects using C and C++ are: a bash program copy, a simple CPU ray tracer, a IRC server and a simple graphics library over OpenGL.
+My main projects using C and C++ are: a bash program copy(implemented only some of the commands, the rest using the ones already in the system), a simple CPU ray tracer, a IRC server and a simple [graphics library](https://github.com/enekocamara/Syris) over OpenGL.

 ### Rust
-I use rust mainly for CLI applications (clap) and server backend to handle requests(warp, tokio, serde).
-Currently use it to write a build/dependency manager for my c++ projects that uses CMake as a build system.
+I use rust mainly for CLI applications(clap) and server backend to handle requests(warp, tokio, serde).
+Currently I use it to write a [build/dependency manager](https://github.com/enekocamara/asharis/tree/manager_refactor) for my c++ projects that uses CMake as a build system.
+Im trying to build something similar to cargo for personal use only.

 ### Python
 I use it mainly for running multiplatform scripts and for simple tasks like data visualization.